Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-10-make-auditory-sp-stimuli.md

 tags: ['Psycholinguistics', 'Praat']
 ---

-Psycholinguistic research sometimes require the stimuli to have specific timing.
+Psycholinguistic research sometimes requires the stimuli to have specific timing.
 On this page, I share a Praat script that given the stimulus-onset asynchrony (SOA), makes auditory serial presentation stimuli from continuous speech recordings and their textgrids.

 <!--excerpt-->